Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Invoke-AzOracleDatabaseActionDbNode.md

 VnicId                       :
 ```

-Stop a VM in a Cloud VM Cluster resource
+Stop a VM in a Cloud VM Cluster resource.
+For more information, execute `Get-Help Invoke-AzOracleDatabaseActionDbNode`.

 ### Example 2: Start a VM in a Cloud VM Cluster resource
 ```powershell